gxjansen/spryker-for-developers/README.md

 ### Other
 * Propel ORM

+If you want to dive a bit deeper into the technology, check out the [Architecture Guide](https://docs.spryker.com/docs/scos/dev/architecture/architecture.html) or enroll in the free [Spryker Architecture Overview course](https://academy.spryker.com/learn/course/external/view/elearning/312/spryker-architecture-overview).

 ## DevOps
 Here's an overview of the main technology used to work with Spryer :
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)